duffn/python-poetry/README.md

 # python-poetry

+## Unmaintained

+This repository is unmaintained and will not be updated further.

 ## What is this?

 A series of [Python Docker images](https://hub.docker.com/r/duffn/python-poetry) that use [`poetry`](https://python-poetry.org/) for dependency management.
 Because this is what I tend to do, these images also: